pulumi/registry/themes/default/content/registry/packages/aws/how-to-guides/bucketv2-migration.md

 The distinction between Bucket and BucketV2 originates from breaking changes introduced in the V4 release of the Terraform AWS Provider.
 In the Pulumi AWS provider projection BucketV2 represents the latest version of the upstream resource, while Bucket is maintained by Pulumi to enable backwards compatibility.
-We recommend using BucketV2 for new code and migrating old code to BucketV2 as it will remain the preferred long-term supported resource.
+We recommend using BucketV2 for new code.
+Migrating existing old code to BucketV2 is not required in the V6 version of the provider, but has the benefits of aligning the code with the preferred long-term supported resource.

 See also: